CuongNgoVN2711/django_sample/README.txt

 *********

 **NOTE**:
+- You won't see the page reset when hitting refresh :v
 - If you intend to run this project on cloud, make searching for "deploy django project on <somewhere> "